-Please Note: St. John Fisher College recognizes that sexual misconduct effects individuals of all genders, gender identities, gender expressions, and sexual orientations and does not discriminate by racial, social, or economic background.
+Please Note: St. John Fisher College recognizes that sexual misconduct affects individuals of all genders, gender identities, gender expressions, and sexual orientations and does not discriminate by racial, social, or economic background.

 Confidential Support After a Sexual Assault

-For more information regarding support after a sexual assault, visit the Health & Wellness Center's Sexual Assault page.
+For more information regarding support after a sexual assault, visit the Health and Wellness Center's Sexual Assault page.

 Reporting Sexual Misconduct

 For more information, please visit the Reporting Sexual Misconduct section of the Student Conduct Policy.